Skip to content

 History

-Since 2001 SEEC has worked with the USDA Forest Service, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, Bureau of Land Management, Kentucky Division of Water, Eastern Kentucky PRIDE, Eastern Kentucky University, the Steele-Reese Foundation, University of Georgia, Western Kentucky University, The Amphibian and Reptile Conservancy, PARC, and numerous landowners and schools to complete wetland restoration projects in Arizona, California, Kentucky, Ohio, Tennessee, and West Virginia.
+Since 2001 SEEC has worked with the USDA Forest Service, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, Bureau of Land Management, Kentucky Division of Water, Eastern Kentucky PRIDE, Eastern Kentucky University, Fauna del Noroeste A.C., the Steele-Reese Foundation, University of Georgia, Western Kentucky University, The Amphibian and Reptile Conservancy, PARC, and numerous landowners and schools to complete wetland restoration projects in Arizona, California, Kentucky, Ohio, Tennessee, West Virginia, and Mexico.
 SEEC works in close partnership with Wetland Restoration and Training LLC.

 SEEC has accepted over $1,000,000 in Federal Funding for this program, restoring hundreds of wetlands at schools, in fields, forests, and on mined lands.
 These projects involved hundreds of volunteers, and are structured to demonstrate how the environment can be improved by wetland restoration.
 The contributions these projects have made to public and the environment has been recognized at local, Regional, and National levels.